Menditect/documentation/additional/01-howtos/run-first-test.md

 ## 1. Add an Application

 Your very first stop is the 'Applications' tab.

+You will start by adding an Application to MTA and adding the username of an account in that Application, so MTA can login with that user to execute your test.
 Click on the '+ Application' button to add an Application.

 ![Add application](images/run_first_test/00.png)

+- MTA should show the Mendix projects associated with the given Mendix user for your MTA account.
 - Add the application that you want to test from the list.
 - Now select the application that you just added.
 - Navigate to the 'Execution users' tab.